yasin-esfandiari/2D-Object-Detection-Using-DETR-on-JRDB/README.md

 ```
 #### 6. Using the JRDB ToolKit for calculating the AP

 You should reformat the output to the KITTI format inorder to be used by the JRDB ToolKit.
-This has been done for the Training outputs in the lines 46-125, and also for the validation and test outputs in the lines 205-354.
+This has been done for the Training outputs in the lines 46-125, and also for the validation and test outputs in the lines 205-354 of ./detr/engine.py.
 You could change the addresses, and comment/uncomment some lines depending on your purpose.

 For calculating the AP for Training set and Validation set, you can use the JRDB ToolKit, by the following steps:
 1. compile the JRDB ToolKit based on your setting(occluded level, ...) by